eccenca/documentation.eccenca.com/docs/deploy-and-configure/requirements/index.md

 For cmemc, currently Python 3.9 is supported, but Python 3.10 is reported to work as well.

-There is also a [docker image](../../automate/cmemc-command-line-interface/invocation/docker-image/index.md) available.
+A [docker image](../../automate/cmemc-command-line-interface/invocation/docker-image/index.md) is available as well.

 [^u]: Needs to be scaled with concurrent users.
 [^w]: Depends on the DataIntegration workflows.